-- Review and Discussion of a Resolution Authorizing the Inclusion of Town Pathway Projects into the Beaufort County Connects: Bicycle and Pedestrian Plan 2021 - 9.
-Adjournment
+- a.
+Consideration of a Resolution Authorizing the Submission of Town Pathway Projects in the Beaufort County Connects: Bicycle and Pedestrian Plan 2021 - b.
+First Reading of Proposed Ordinance 2022-01 Authorizing the Execution of a Termination for an Easement Located at 9 Bayberry Lane, Hilton Head Island, South Carolina

+13. Adjournment